How El Faro Salute! came to be

 2. The technical process to be used in creating El Faro Salute! had recently been demonstrated for a private commission with impressive results.

-In 2014 I was contacted by existing clients after purchasing a seasonal home in Stockbridge, MA.
+In 2014 I was contacted by existing clients after they purchased a seasonal home in Stockbridge, MA.
 They expressed interest in having me create an original sculpture that would celebrate music and its influence on the region.
 In our talks there was lively mention of their visits to Tanglewood and performances by the Boston Symphony Orchestra.
 It was their love for this cultural experience that motivated them to purchase the home.

 The location where it would be displayed determined the size of the sculpture.
 I would be charged with arriving at a dynamic concept, and it should be bold.
 Researching the cultural hotspot repeatedly landed at visuals of actual orchestra conductors at work and a variety of abstract versions of this image as logos.

 A short time before this request landed, I was involved with the demolition of the American Can Company in Portland, Maine.
 A local production company had noticed my passion for acquiring industrial demolition debris and working it into raw art.
 I was encouraged to visit the site and be filmed while scouring for inspiring materials.
 The company was pursuing the prospect of a Maine reality show demonstrating examples of how these industrial materials were salvaged and repurposed.
+This footage would be edited for a pilot.

 It turns out that many of the characteristics in the salvaged steel served only to inspire.
 Almost all of the features in the jacket were created with heat and force.
 Quite possibly, The Maestro! could have been created from a new sheet of steel, however, that sheet of steel would never have inspired such a process.